STEVE INSKEEP, Host:

 HOCHBERG: Lost a bunch of stuff?

-Mr. JASON POOLE ( Well Driller): This summer alone, I'll say, at least 50 already.
+JASON POOLE: This summer alone, I'll say, at least 50 already.
 And now, we've got a whole stock of them that big to drill.

 HOCHBERG: What kind of folks are they?

-Mr. JOHN MORRIS (Director, North Carolina Division of Water Resources): Putting in new wells for irrigation, it may affect some neighbors who are dependent on their wells, not just for irrigation, but for their ordinary complete domestic water supply.
+JOHN MORRIS: Putting in new wells for irrigation, it may affect some neighbors who are dependent on their wells, not just for irrigation, but for their ordinary complete domestic water supply.
 And so there is danger of that.